 Divorce is the legal process you must go through to end a marriage.
 Unlike separation that does couples can do on their own without any formal legal process, terminating a marriage can only be accomplished by filing for a divorce to obtain a court order.

-Courts can decide child custody, support, property distribution and other issues related to your marriage and family, but it is better to attempt to resolve them through negotiations with your spouse.
-Asking a judge to decide financial and parenting matters as part of a divorce adds to the time it will take for the divorce to become final.
+Courts can decide child custody, support, and property distribution.
+Futher, they can decide on other issues related to your marriage and family.
+Therefore, it is better to attempt to resolve them through negotiations with your spouse.
+You don’t want to ask a judge to decide financial and parenting matters.
+Getting the courts involved in your divorce adds to the time it will take for the divorce to become final.

 Ontario residents can file for a simple divorce if the only issue to be resolved by the court is the termination of the marriage.
 This requires resolution of child custody, parenting and financial matters by you and your spouse prior to filing for the divorce.
 Courts in Ontario generally will not grant a divorce if you have children and custody and support have not been settled by agreement.

-If your method of handling the stress, anxiety and other emotions caused by divorce is seek out activities, a useful activity to engage in would be to assemble all of your records regarding the assets and property acquired before and during the marriage.
-They help your lawyer assist you in resolving with your spouse as many economic and family issues related to the divorce as possible before filing for divorce.
+Is your method of handling the stress, anxiety and other emotions caused by divorce is seek out activities?
+Find a useful activity to engage in.
+You can assemble all of your records regarding the assets and property acquired.
+This would be before and during the marriage.
+This will help your lawyer assist you in resolving the issues with your spouse.

-An Ontario lawyer experienced in representing individuals in family law matters, including divorce and separation, can be a valuable resource for legal advice and guidance.
-A skilled and knowledgeable lawyer can provide the assistance you need to negotiate a fair settlement with the lawyer working on behalf of your spouse to allow each of you to move on with your lives.
+In conclusion, a Ontario lawyer experienced in representing individuals in family law matters, including divorce and separation, can be a valuable resource for legal advice and guidance.
+A skilled and knowledgeable lawyer can provide the assistance you need.
+They can negotiate a fair settlement.
+Further, they will work with your spouses attorney to allow each of you to move on with your lives.